kunukulavanya03/v/README.md

 ## Features

-- user authentication
-- data storage
+- data management
+- search
-- data retrieval
+- password reset

 ## API Endpoints

 - `POST /api/register` - Register a new user
-- `POST /api/login` - Login an existing user
+- `POST /api/login` - Log in an existing user
 - `GET /api/data` - Get all data for the authenticated user
 - `POST /api/data` - Create new data for the authenticated user
-- `GET /api/data/{data_id}` - Get a specific data item for the authenticated user
+- `GET /api/data/{id}` - Get data by ID for the authenticated user
-- `PUT /api/data/{data_id}` - Update a specific data item for the authenticated user
+- `PUT /api/data/{id}` - Update data by ID for the authenticated user
-- `DELETE /api/data/{data_id}` - Delete a specific data item for the authenticated user
+- `DELETE /api/data/{id}` - Delete data by ID for the authenticated user
+- `GET /api/search` - Search for data by name or description for the authenticated user
-- `POST /api/password_reset` - Reset the password for the authenticated user
+- `POST /api/password_reset` - Reset password for the authenticated user

 ## License